Taru Rinne: Road Racing

 Despite her success on four wheels, Rinne decided to switch to motorcycles and debuted in the Road Racing World Championship, now known as MotoGP, in 1987.
-In 1988 she got her first points, as a first female ever.
+In 1988 she got her first points, the first woman ever to do so.
 In 1989 she qualified second with her Honda bike for the 125cc class GP at Hockenheim and managed to lead the race for a while.
 She eventually finished seventh in the race and 17th overall for the season.

 This was to remain her best ever result, as Rinne got into a bad accident at Paul Ricard during practice in 1991, breaking both her ancles.
 While recovering from the accident, she got a letter from Bernie Ecclestone, who at the time decided which riders are allowed to compete in the series.
 The letter said that she is not qualified to compete next season.
 This ended her career at top-level and Rinne later said that the letter was the biggest disappointment of her life.